osilander/203.311/Week10/Week10.md

 ### Introduction

-In order to look at a completely novel dataset, I have found a dataset in a paper from 2021 that is of interest by Gessel _et al._ called "Characterization of the endometrial, cervicovaginal and anorectal microbiota in post-menopausal women with endometrioid and serous endometrial cancers" (Nov 5;16(11):e0259188).
+In order to look at a completely novel dataset, I have found a dataset in a paper from 2021 that is of interest by Gessel _et al._ called "Characterization of the endometrial, cervicovaginal and anorectal microbiota in post-menopausal women with endometrioid and serous endometrial cancers" (_PLoS ONE_ Nov 5;16(11):e0259188).
 I chose this paper as the data was readily available, and whilst I could not replicate the 'pre-phyloseq' sequence processing, I used DADA2 to process the reads, and then use phyloseq to make an object for you to work with.
 The objective of the paper was:

 > "To characterize the microbiota of postmenopausal women undergoing hysterectomy for endometrioid (EAC) or uterine serous cancers (USC) compared to controls with non-malignant conditions."